Creating Video Assignments

 • In the ‘Answer Settings’ section, adjust the recording mode and timing for student responses:

 1. Microphone.
-This option is automatically enabled and cannot be changed.
+This option is enabled by default and cannot be changed.

 2. Camera.
-Select this option if you want students to use their camera for every answer.
-This option can be combined with Screenshare.
+Select this option if you want students to use their camera to record their answers.

 NOTE: If Camera + Screenshare are selected, students will be required to record their screen in addition to their camera for every answer.
-Thus, they will need to use a device that supports screen recording or the assignment.
+Thus, they will need to use a device that supports screen recording.

 1. Recording Start Delay.
-Determine how many seconds should pass between the time the question ends and the recording of the answer begins.
-The delay allows students to gather their thoughts before answering the question.
+Determine how many seconds students should have between the time the question ends and the recording of the answer begins.
+The delay allows students to gather their thoughts before answering a question.

 2. Minimum Recording Time